Skip to content

 Project overview

 Cornish pedals are probably best known for being extremely expensive.
 There are two reasons for this.
 First, the build quality and reliability is unmatched.
 Second, the mysterious nature of them, partially due to the fact that the circuit is obscured and partially because of the A-list of clients.
-(Along with Lou Reed, the G-2 has also been used by David Gilmour.)
+(The P-2 was originally designed for David Gilmour, while the G-2 was developed with Lou Reed.)